MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-icm.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies whether to show the "Did you know?" section of Help and Support Center.

 This content is dynamically updated when users who are connected to the Internet open Help and Support Center, and provides up-to-date information about Windows and the computer.